 Global Health Majors graduating in May 2022 have a modified requirement of 240 hours or 6 weeks in duration.

 - You are expected to complete a preapproval process for activities during the academic year or for summer 2021.
-Due April 1st, 2021.
+Pre-approval applications will be reviewed on a rolling basis until May 15.
+Students planning a summer project will still be required to complete pre-engagement training before beginning their approved projects.

 Class of 2023